ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - salary purse month in model and salary query by month
 - employee new employee input table custom
-- expense query will be large ...
+- expense link check
+- number validation for positive
+-